nathanmahnke/nathanmahnke.github.io/_projects/1_project.md

 The data is split:

-    - 80% will be used to teach the model (training set).
+    80% will be used to teach the model (training set).

-     - 20% will be used to check how well it learned (test set).
+    20% will be used to check how well it learned (test set).

     {% raw %}

-    ```python
+    ```Python
     # Split the data into train and test sets
     train_texts, test_texts, train_labels, test_labels = train_test_split(all_texts, all_labels, test_size=0.2, random_state=42)
     ```